FEAG speaker meetings are held at 7.30pm at the Tony Cooper Suite, Cottenham Village College, unless shown.

-Chris Evans is joint founder and Director of the Cambridge Archaeological Unit.
+Christopher Evans is joint founder and Director of the Cambridge Archaeological Unit.
 He has worked in British archaeology at a senior level for more than 25 years.
 He has published widely, including many reports of excavations in Cambridgeshire.
 He has, in addition, directed a number of overseas fieldwork projects (Nepal, China & Cape Verde), and is a Fellow of the Society of Antiquaries of London and a member of the Institute of Field Archaeologists.

 Thursday 23 November ‘Human Osteoarchaeology in Cambridgeshire’ by Natasha Dodwell